Maradu

-Maradu (/ml/) is a municipality and census town in the Ernakulam district of Kerala, India.
-Maradu is an inner suburb of the Kochi metropolitan area and is located 6 km south of the Kochi city centre.
-As per the 2011 Indian census, Maradu has a population of 44,704 people.
+Maradu (/ml/) is a region in the city of Kochi in Kerala, India.
+In administration, it is a municipality and census town and is located 6 km south of the city centre.
+As per the 2011 census of India, Maradu has a population of 44,704 people.

 On 8 May 2019, the Supreme Court of India ordered five apartments in Maradu to be demolished within one month, for violation of Coastal Regulation Zone (CRZ) rules, although only four of these apartments had yet been constructed.
 The incident received widespread media attention, and generated controversy across Kerala for the alleged corruption in the local government sector.

 History

 Maradu was formed in May 1953 as a Grama Panchayath and was upgraded to a municipality in November 2010.